xhoppe/xhoppe.github.io/source/api-authentication/index.markdown

 If authentication is successful, the server returns the following attributes,

-- email: The email of the user
+- msisdn: The phone number of the user
 - authentication_token: A token for the following user access
 - valid_for_authentication: Usually be true.
 Will be false if the user is locked.